National labor market statistics for June 2015 released

 Overview of South Dakota labor market

-December 2014 labor force and nonfarm industry employment data is now available online.
-See an overview of the new data.
+May 2015 labor force and nonfarm industry employment data is available online.
+See an overview of the data.

 Snapshot of South Dakota's economy